deficollective/defiscan/src/content/protocols/pendle/ethereum.md

 #### PENDLE emissions to LPs

+Each week the `vePENDLE` voters decide in a vote which pendle markets receive `PENDLE` emissions the next week by allocating their voting power to specific markets.
+The received voting share of each market from the total `vePENDLE` voting power determines the fraction of `PENDLE` issued to a single market.
+During the vote the `PENDLE` tokens reside in the `PendleVotingControllerUpg` contract before distribution to the markets.
+LPs can claim the emission only from the market contracts.

-The `PendleVotingControllerUpg` contract manages the gauge voting system that determines `PENDLE` incentive distribution across pools.
-The [Governance](#security-council) multisig can completely upgrade this contract, or add and remove pools from receiving votes without timelock.
-A pool that has received votes but is removed before the epoch is finalized and voting results are broadcasted looses chances to earn `PENDLE` emissions in the next week.
+The [Governance](#security-council) multisig can completely upgrade the `PendleVotingControllerUpg`, or add and remove pools from receiving votes without timelock.
+A market that has received votes but is removed before the epoch is finalized and voting results are broadcasted looses chances to earn `PENDLE` emissions in the next week.

-The `PendleGaugeControllerMainchainUpg` contract distributes `PENDLE` tokens pro rata as incentive for LPs to the markets on every market action.
-The [Governance](#security-council) multisig can withdraw the `PENDLE` tokens from the `PendleGaugeControllerMainchainUpg` contract at any moment.
-As a consequence, the `PENDLE` tokens are not further distributed to the markets based on the voting they received.
+After a vote concluded, the `PENDLE` tokens are sent to the market contract over course of the entire week for LPs to claim (pro rata).
+The `PENDLE` tokens that are accounted for the LPs can, before sent to the market contract, be withheld by the [Governance](#security-council) multisig by withdrawing the `PENDLE` tokens from the `PendleGaugeControllerMainchainUpg` contract which causes a _loss of unclaimed yield_ for the LPs.

 Already distributed `PENDLE` tokens from the `PendleGaugeControllerMainchainUpg` to the market contract cannot be withdrawn from the market contract, but future `PENDLE` incentives are less than expected.

-Additionally the `PendleGaugeControllerMainchainUpg` is fully upgradeable and the logic of the updated contract can change future payouts of PENDLE to LPs which _materially affects the expected performance_ for the LPs of the protocol.

 #### Redirection of Fees to vePENDLE voters